Can You Sell a House With a Mortgage?

 Frequently Asked Questions

-Can you transfer your mortgage to another house?
+Can I transfer my mortgage to another person?

 Simplify Your Home Sale With 800CashToday